 Katrina has worked in financial markets for over 30 years, both in Australia and offshore, including such leading organisations as HSBC and Deutsche Bank.
 Katrina has extensive experience in foreign exchange, interest rates and credit markets across asset and liability portfolios.
 She has held roles in trading, sales and syndication.
 She has extensive experience in the wholesale debt and derivative markets with strong product knowledge across capital structures and debt raisings, risk management and hedging, and cash and currency management.
 Katrina has a Bachelor of Economics and an Advanced Diploma in Financial Planning.
-Katrina is a member of the Financial Planning Association of Australia and is registered as a Tax (financial) adviser with the Tax Practioners Board of Australia.
-Katrina is a serving Director on the Board of the Eastern Suburbs District Rugby Union Football Club.
+Katrina is a member of the Financial Planning Association of Australia Ltd and is registered as a Tax (financial) adviser with the Tax Practioners Board of Australia.